alphagreen84/Crime_Map/README.md

 ---
 ## **About the Project**

-The AI-based Lunch Box Planner simplifies weekly shopping by automating key tasks:
+This code automate this process:
-- 🛒 Scrapes the ICA website for weekly offers using `Selenium` and `BeautifulSoup`.
+- 🛒 Scrapes the krimfup.se and ratsit.se to gather location data using `Selenium` and `BeautifulSoup`.
-- 🧠 Uses OpenAI's API to generate a tailored shopping list based on available offers.
+- 🧠 Use Google Geocode API to make location name into lat/lon.
-- 📩 Sends the final shopping list via SMS using Twilio.
+- 📩 Plotting each locatoin on a Google Maps html file.